wpkzr/web-img-compress/README.md

 ## web-img-compress
-A Web App to compress images using `python` with `flask` framework, still a work progress but functional.
+A Web App to compress images using `python` with `flask` framework, made for study purposes only.